mkrs2404/sre-bootcamp/README.md

 - Clone the repo.

-- Create a `dockerapp.env` file in the root of this repo and copy all the keys from `.env.default`.
+- Create a `.env` file in the root of this repo and copy all the keys from `.env.default`.
 Add suitable values for your environment.

 - Use `make local-setup` to run the app along with its dependencies in docker.